 Soft contact lenses are all made from a mouldable plastic material.
 The composition of these plastics may vary, thus, creating a slightly different sensation and level of comfort depending on the wearer.

 Hydrogel and silicone hydrogel lenses are both soft lenses made of plastic material.
 The material is absorbent and makes the lens soft when hydrated with water or solution, but hardens when dry.
-Silicone is the name used to describe plastic materials with a gel-like consistency that contain silicone, as well as oxygen, carbon and other elements.
+Silicone is the name used to describe plastic materials with a gel-like consistency that contain silicone, as well as oxygen and other elements.
 It’s an extremely flexible material, which makes it excellent for making not only contact lenses, but many other medical products such as implants and tubing.

 Should I wear hydrogel or silicone hydrogel lenses?

 It’s perfectly okay to wear either option, and most people get on with standard hydrogel lenses fine.
 Sometimes you may need to try different options and see which one best works for you.

 The main advantage that silicone hydrogel has over standard hydrogel, is that silicone hydrogel lenses are highly porous and absorbent.
 They allow a higher oxygen transmissibility allowing more oxygen to permeate through the contact lens and reach the surface and cornea of the eye in comparison to standard hydrogel contact lenses.
 If oxygen cannot reach the cornea, it causes a condition referred to as hypoxia.
 This can lead to blurry vision, red eyes, loss of visual clarity and increase the chances of eye related complications.